Submissions open again 15 July 2021

 Submissions to: email@example.com.

-* 'some fantasy/sci-fi' mostly means earth near-future, it can also mean alien astronauts in Regency-era Wales or Celtic gods on a human moon colony.
+* 'some fantasy/sci-fi' mostly means very near-future earth (again, think Black Mirror).
+It can also mean alien astronauts in Regency-era Wales or Celtic gods on a human moon colony.
 Not sure?
 Ask!